Richard Cotovsky

 Richard Cotovsky (born January 13, 1954) is an American character actor of film, stage, and television.
 He is also a director of stage.
+He was the artistic director of the Mary-Arrchie Theatre Company.

 Richard Cotovsky was born in Chicago, Illinois.
 He attended Southern Illinois University.
 He transferred to the University of Illinois at the Medical Center in Chicago to earn a degree in pharmacy.
 In his senior year, he took introduction to the theater which made him interested in acting.

 In 1999, Cotovsky directed Brian Friel's play, "Freedom of the City," at the Mary-Arrchie Theatre Company in Chicago, Illinois.
 He received a Joseph Jefferson Citation for directing this play which also received best ensemble and production.
 In 2000, he directed at Chicago, Illinois's Live Bait Theater's the world premiere of the John Susman play "Nelson & Simone".
 In 2006, he acted in the Sam Shepard play, "Buried Child," at the Mary-Arrchie Theatre Company.